alihusain-dev/cybersecurity/notes/network-fundamentals/08-dhcp.md

 # dhcp (dynamic host configuration protocol)

-## dhcp
+## what is dhcp?

-dynamic host configuration protocol.

 - automatically assigns ip addresses to devices
-- prevents you from having to manually configure devices
+- prevents manual ip configuration
 - usually runs on your home router

-## why do we need dhcp?
+## why is dhcp important?

-### without dhcp
+without dhcp:

-- every device would need a manually assigned ip address
+- every device needs a manual ip address
-- easy to make mistakes
-- could accidentally assign the same ip address twice
+- easy to assign duplicate ip addresses
-- more time-consuming to manage
+- slower to manage

-### with dhcp
+with dhcp:

-- devices automatically receive available ip addresses
+- devices receive an available ip address automatically
-- reduces configuration errors
+- reduces errors
 - simplifies network management

-## dhcp process (dora)
+## dora process

-remember:

-- discover
-- offer
-- request
-- acknowledge

-### 1. dhcp discover
+### discover

-a new device joins the network and asks:

-> "is there a dhcp server out there that can give me an ip address?"
+- device asks for an ip address

-### 2. dhcp offer
+### offer

-the dhcp server responds:
+- dhcp server offers an available ip address

-> "yes, you can use 192.168.1.10"

-### 3. dhcp request
+### request

-the device responds:

-> "sounds good, i'd like to use 192.168.1.10"
+- device accepts the offered ip address

-### 4. dhcp acknowledge (ack)
+### acknowledge (ack)

-the dhcp server confirms:
+- dhcp server confirms the assignment

-> "approved. you may use 192.168.1.10"

-the device can now communicate on the network.

 ## dhcp lease

 - temporary permission to use an ip address
-- after a period of time, the device renews the lease
+- device renews the lease before it expires
-- prevents ip addresses from being permanently assigned to inactive devices

-### example

-> "you may use 192.168.1.10 for the next 24 hours"

-after the lease expires, the device asks to renew it.

 ## analogy

-imagine checking into a hotel.
+checking into a hotel:

-### discover

-you ask:

-> "do you have any rooms available?"
+- discover = "do you have any rooms?"

-### offer

-the front desk replies:

-> "yes, room 210 is available."
+- offer = "room 210 is available."

-### request

-you respond:

-> "great, i'd like room 210."

-### acknowledge

-the front desk confirms:

-> "perfect. room 210 is yours."

-### analogy mapping

-- hotel room = ip address
-- front desk = dhcp server
-- guest = device
+- request = "i'll take room 210."
-- hotel stay = dhcp lease
+- acknowledge = "it's yours."

 ## key takeaway

 - dhcp automatically assigns ip addresses
-- most home routers act as dhcp servers
 - dora = discover → offer → request → acknowledge
-- devices receive temporary ip leases
-- dhcp prevents ip conflicts and simplifies network management
+- ip addresses are leased, not permanently assigned